-In addition, the drivers of these vehicles can use an electronic device such as a cell phone at any time while driving.
+In addition, drivers of these vehicles may use an electronic device such as a cell phone while driving at any time.

-Drivers of emergency vehicles are exempt from these rules when they are in an emergency trip or in one of the following two situations:
+Drivers of emergency vehicles are exempt from these rules when they are in one of two situations:

 - Emergency driving.
-They can, in certain circumstances, perform emergency driving when a situation arises that could lead to the loss of life and serious injury.
-In this case, they must make sure to drive their vehicle with caution and discernment, following the teachings they have received in this regard.
-They must be visible at all times by operating their lights, as well as a siren if it does not interfere with their intervention.
+They may, under certain circumstances, drive in an emergency situation where there is a potential for loss of life and serious injury.
+In this case, they must ensure that they operate their vehicle with caution and good judgment, following the instruction they have received.
+They must be visible at all times by operating their lights, as well as a siren if it does not interfere with their response.

-- Police vehicle chase.
-Exceptionally and as a last resort, they can obtain permission to carry out a police pursuit in a vehicle.
-They must have reasonable grounds to believe that an offense has been committed and have no other means of identifying or apprehending the suspect.
-Other elements must be considered, including the nature and seriousness of the offence, the weather conditions, the presence of pedestrians, the density of traffic, the existence of risk zones, the presence of passengers in the vehicle, the characteristics of the police vehicle and those of the suspect's vehicle.
-Throughout the pursuit, the police officer must assess the risk in order to determine whether it is preferable to end it for personal safety issues or for other reasons.
+- Police pursuit by vehicle.
+In exceptional cases and as a last resort, they may obtain permission to conduct a police vehicle pursuit.
+They must have reasonable cause to believe that an offence has been committed and have no other means of identifying or arresting the suspect.
+Other factors to be considered include the nature and severity of the offence, weather conditions, presence of pedestrians, traffic density, existence of high risk areas, presence of passengers in the vehicle, characteristics of the police vehicle and the suspect's vehicle.
+Throughout the pursuit, the officer must assess the risk to determine if the pursuit should be terminated for life safety or other reasons.